Monastery of Saint Anthony: Abbot

 As of 1991 the bishop and abbot of the Monastery of Saint Anthony was Bishop Yostos.

 Significance for Coptic Christians

-The monastic movement in Egypt experienced an unprecedented renaissance under the Patriarchate of Anba Kirillus VI (1959–1971), and has significantly contributed to a revival in the spiritual vitality of the Coptic church.
+The monastic movement in Egypt experienced an unprecedented renaissance under the Patriarchate of Papa Avva Kyrillos VI (1959–1971), and has significantly contributed to a revival in the spiritual vitality of the Coptic church.
 The construction of a desert road leading to the monastery has lifted the monastery out of geographic isolation and brought it within reach of the masses.
 It has now become a popular pilgrimage site that can be reached within a few hours by bus or car from a major city.
 Over a million people, including both Egyptian Christians and foreigners, visit each year.
 Contrary to the exclusive ascetic functions of monasteries in the past, the monastery now also serves as a centre for Coptic Christians where they can organize and attend spiritual retreats, youth programs, and religious conferences.
 Today, the monastery is accessible from Cairo, Suez or Hurghada.